TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video Good Riddance and Goodbye Good Riddance and Goodbye

+When the Spartacus Rebel Army takes the valley, everyone finally gets a chance to party and celebrate the fact that Crixus is leaving.
+And Agron and Nasir have one of their best scenes ever

+The End The End

+Crixus, the undefeated Gaul.
+The Primus.
+The dude who saved Naevia.
+And the tragic and yet somehow noble end of his story.

-Syfy Video Sin City Sin City
+Sin City Sin City

 When the Romans take the city, Spartacus decides their best move is to run.
-And Gannicus proves himself worthy of all the praise thats so often heaped on him.
+And Gannicus proves himself worthy of all the praise that's so often heaped on him.

 Finish Him Finish Him

 So that pirate was sort of a happy dude and well-liked character.
 Until this scene, which also happens to be a pretty brutal death.
 Well done, Laeta.

-Et tu, Judas Et tu, Judas

-The pirate Heracleo betrays team Spartacus, Caesar stabs Spartacus, Agron does an amazing spin down a rope, and Crixus and Naevia return to fight for the city.
-A real action packed sequence.

-Haters Gonna Hate, Hate, Hate.
-Haters Gonna Hate, Hate, Hate.

-Caesar: spreading news and making everyone hate each other.
-When Crixus gets wind of his tale, he confronts Agron head-on.

 *   FAQ
 *   Feedback